segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### Data Lake deduplication

 In addition to Segment's [99% guarantee of no duplicates](/docs/guides/duplicate-data/) for data within a 24 hour look-back window, Data Lakes have another layer of deduplication to ensure clean data in your Data Lake.
 Segment removes duplicate events at the time your Data Lake ingests data.
-The Data Lake deduplication process dedupes the data the Data Lake syncs within the last 7 days, with Segment deduping the data based on the `message_id`.
+Data Lakes deduplicate any data synced within the last 7 days, based on the `message_id` field.

 ### Using a Data Lake with a Data Warehouse